remlapmot/mrrobust/README.md

 Installation
 ============

-This package uses functions in Ben Jann's `moremata` package, so intall that first with:
+This package uses functions in Ben Jann's `moremata` package, so install that first with:
 ```
 ssc install moremata
 ```